Kasun1Don/portfolio/README.md

 <img src="./docs/Lcontact.png" width="500"> &nbsp;

-The contact section differs to the wireframe representation in that there is more text added to bring through more personality to the portfolio  and connection with the potential employer.
+The contact section differs from the wireframe representation in that there is more text added to bring through more personality to the portfolio and connection with the potential employer.
 The button links are designed to change color when hovered to visually distinguish them and provide dynamic interaction.

 <img src="./docs/Lfooter.png" width="500"> &nbsp;